hoardinghopes/embodying-buber/src/posts/post-16.md

 description: "From tea to splitting atoms and beyond"
 tags: [awareness, outwards]
 epistemic:
   status: 1.
-Just starting.
+Done.
   effort: 1.
-It's been short-lived.
+Fairly quick, this one.
 ---

 Before you read this, make yourself a cup of tea (or coffee).
 Seriously.